Minimum Hours: 72 hours post-bachelors

 GEB 6457 Ethics, Law and Sustainable Business Practices 3 credits

 The final category is proposed by faculty members based upon their areas of interest and expertise as well as student interests.
-Two of the following courses would be offered so as to provide exposure to a variety of research-related topics and activities.
+Four of the following courses would be offered so as to provide exposure to a variety of research-related topics and activities.

 ACG 7936 Seminar on Special Topics in Accounting 3 credits